ColinDiederich/ToDoOrNotToDo/README.md

 - **Frontend State:** Introduce **Vuex** or **Pinia** for shared state and modular stores as features grow.
 - **More Task Properties:** Priorities, tags, due dates.
 Improve sorting for these new properties.
 - **Comprehensive Edit View:** To accomodate new properties, modify edit functionality to expand Task row into edit panel, allowing full configuration of additional properties.
+- **Undo Functionality:** Allow erroneous deletes to be undone.
+Requires soft deleting in the backend, either a time window -> hard delete or full history of deleted tasks in another view for recovery.
 - **Compound Actions:** Through caterpillar button or settings cog.
 Check off all active tasks, uncheck all completed, clear all completed, empty list, manual database re-sync.
 - **HTTP Client:** Switch to **Axios** for interceptors, timeouts, and retry strategies.
 - **Quality Gates:** Add **ESLint + Prettier** for consistent formatting; enable **Playwright/Cypress** smoke tests.